abhijangda/fastkron/documents/cpp-api.md

                       double* temp1, double* temp2)`

 Perform GeKMM using MKM on 32-bit floating point or 64-bit double floating point input matrices, $X$, $F^i$ s, and $Z$, and write the output to $Y$.
 These functions require atleast temporary storage obtained using `gekmmSizes`.
-If Z and Y points to the same memory location then both temp1 and temp2 must be passed as valid memory pointers.
+If Z and Y points to the same memory location or size of Z is less than size of temporary then both temp1 and temp2 must be passed as valid memory pointers.
 Otherwise, only temp1 needs to be a valid memory pointer and temp2 can be NULL.
 All pointers should point to either x86 CPU RAM if `backend` is x86 or NVIDIA GPU RAM if `backend` is CUDA.

 * **Parameters**: